codacy/helm-poll/README.md

 * [Helm](https://helm.sh/)
 * [GoLang](https://golang.org/)

-Please note that this plugin will poll in relation to the releases in the cluster that is in your current kubeconfig context.
+Please note that this plugin will poll the state of the releases in the cluster that is in your current kubeconfig context.
 Make sure you are pointing to the desired cluster before running the plugin.

 ### Build and run